-The METM degree is a non-thesis degree for which a final oral examination is not required.
+The METM degree is a distance education non-thesis degree for which a final oral examination is not required.
 The majority of METM courses are offered via web-based distance learning.
 New students are admitted in the fall semester only.

 After receiving admission to graduate studies and enrolling for coursework, the student will consult with the Master of Engineering Technical Management Program Office concerning program structure and requirements.
 The Master of Engineering Technical Management student’s “committee” consists of the Director of the Master of Engineering Technical Management Program Office.
 The Director has the responsibility for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Office of Graduate and Professional Studies.

 The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college or by dates announced in the OGAPS calendar.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website http://ogsdpss.tamu.edu.